NickBres/osIPC/README.md

    ./stnc -s <port>
    ```

-After the server is running you can run the client.
-Ip and port of the server.
+Once the server is running, you can run the client.
+Specify the IP address and port of the server.

 For the simple chat tool between server and client:
 ```sh
    ./stnc -c <ip> <port>
    ```

-For the file transfer in a different ways:
+For file transfer using different methods:

 | Type  | Param  |
 |-------|--------|